 Let’s face it: Staying warm in cold weather isn’t easy.

-With dozens of different fabrics to choose from when packing for your next camping trip, figuring out which one is right for your needs can be overwhelming.
+With dozens of different fabrics to choose from when packing for your next winter hiking trip, figuring out which one is right for your needs can be overwhelming.

 The good news is that finding the warmest material for your winter escapades doesn’t have to be impossible.
 In this article, we’ll give you the lowdown on the ultimate warm fabrics for winter so you can be prepared for whatever conditions you face in the mountains.

 1. Merino Wool